Iknowmyname/Nmap-Scans-M2/README.md

 <img src="https://github.com/Iknowmyname/Nmap-Scans-M2/blob/main/Nmap_Scans/TCP%20SYN%20Scan.PNG" height="65%" width="65%" alt="sV"/>
 </p>

 The TCP SYN Scan is the most widely used scan with Nmap.
 A TCP SYN packet will be sent to the vulnerable virtual machine's ports and if the port is open it will respond with a SYN-ACK packet back as an acknowledgement to say that the port is open.
-This scan does not establish a full TCP connection as Nmap will send a RST packet to erase the connection which makes it a quicka and stealthy scan.
+This scan does not establish a full TCP connection as Nmap will send a RST packet to erase the connection which makes it a quick and stealthy scan.
 Service and Version Detection Scan